 Driving the digitalisation of healthcare

-The medtech sector is at the forefront of innovation in Europe with one of the highest number of patents filed every year.
-Digital health technologies are an important growth area as innovative companies, large and small, aim to solve some of the biggest challenges in healthcare.
-These tools and services can strengthen our healthcare systems at a time of growing shortages in the healthcare work force, ageing populations and rising rates of chronic conditions.
-The digitalisation of healthcare can revolutionize the delivery of care by making it safer, better and more efficient.
-MedTech Europe members are driving this change.
+The medical technology sector is at the forefront of innovation in Europe with one of the highest numbers of patents filed every year.
+A lot of this innovation takes place in digital health as medical technology companies, large and small, aim to solve some of the big challenges in healthcare.
+Digital health refers to tools and services that use information and communication technologies (ICTs) to improve prevention, diagnosis, treatment, monitoring and management of health and lifestyle.
+Digital health has the potential to improve access to care, quality of care and to increase the overall efficiency of the health sector.
+These tools and services can strengthen our healthcare systems at a time of growing shortages in the healthcare workforce, ageing populations and rising rates of chronic conditions.
+In short, the digitalisation of healthcare can revolutionise care delivery.
+The medical technology industry is a crucial partner in driving this change.

 MedTech Europe’s work revolves around the goal to advance the digital transformation in healthcare, and to help realising the potential of digital technologies to improve healthcare systems.
 Our vision is for a digital health environment fostered by trust.
 To achieve this, existing barriers to the adoption of digital health need to be addressed.